hitakshi-09/H_hub/README.md

-# 🏥 Hospital Finder - Interactive Data App
+# 🏥 Hospital_hub - Interactive Data App

 This project is a Python-based interactive hospital filtering tool built from a Jupyter Notebook.
 It allows users to filter hospital data based on departments and various medical services.